phoenixframework/phoenix_live_view/guides/client/dom-patching.md

 > ### Unique DOM IDs {: .info}
 >
-> When using `phx-update`, a unique DOM ID must always be set in the
+> When using `phx-update`, a unique DOM ID must always be set for the
 > container.
 If using "append" or "prepend", a DOM ID must also be set
 > for each child.
 When appending or prepending elements containing an
 > ID already present in the container, LiveView will replace the existing